 Interesting idea

-At a guess, the overall design should be revised a little, but this "courageous" test of the Vietnamese designers opens us a sudden and welcome window on the future: a vision, almost, that shows us as simpler vehicles, just like the bikes, they will put on "mass and volume" to allow us to carry much more than our ass for a walk around the cities.
+At a rough estimate, the overall design should be revised a bit, but this test of "courage" by the Vietnamese designers opens up a sudden and welcome window onto the future: a vision, almost, that shows us how simpler vehicles are, just like the bikes, they will put on "mass and volume" to allow us to carry much more than our butts around the cities.